Growing up in a political family, Tessa joined her first political party at 14. Her interest in progressive politics & economics continues.

 Profile of a Trump Supporter

 - Far from being poor and uneducated, they are well educated and averaging between $60,000 and $75,000 per annum.
 This puts them solidly into the middle classes.
+Those who stormed the Capitol included many from the professional classes.

 - They also tend to be Christian fundamentalists (though not all) plus authoritarian in the belief that some have the right to tell others what to do, and that if someone of a higher rank tells them what to do, then they ought to obey.

-A Culture of Blame
+A Culture of Resentment and Blame

 - Unions were strong and could demand better (and more fair) wages for blue collar workers.
 The Unions, however, were crushed by Reagan.

 - Inequality of minorities meant that there was cheap labour and less competition.
+It also meant that there was someone else to look down upon.

 So why do Trump supporters blame immigrants and minorities?